(2-minute read)

 Genesis 14:1-4, Jasher 16:1-2

-At that time Chedorlaomer king of Elam sent to all the neighboring kings, to Nimrod (Amraphel) king of Shinar who was then under his power, and to Tidal, king of Goyim (nations), and to Arioch, king of Elasar, with whom he made a covenant, saying, “Come up to me and assist me, that we may smite all the towns of Sodom and its inhabitants, for they have rebelled against me these 13 years.”
+Around that time, Chedorlaomer, king of Elam, sent messages to the surrounding kings, including Nimrod (Amraphel), king of Shinar, who was under his authority, and to Tidal, king of Goyim (nations), and Arioch, king of Elasar.
+He made an alliance with them, saying, “Come and help me defeat all the towns of Sodom and their people, because they’ve rebelled against me for 13 years.”

 Y: 2033 | The war continues